michieltjampens/dcafs/docs/README.md

 ## Logic explained

-* [Math parser](MathParser.md) explains how parsing and solving mathematical equations is done in dcafs
+* [Math parser](MathParser.md) explains how parsing and then solving mathematical equations is done in dcafs